sarietta/theoputer-blog/content/posts/overview.md

 ## How Is It Programmed?

-A compuer needs something to execute or it doesn't compute.
+A computer needs something to execute or it doesn't compute.
 Trees falling the woods making sounds kind of thing there.

 In the Theoputer most programs are created on a normal computer and